sapagat/votes/README.md

 This repository contains some analysis and datasets related to the competition "Stance and Gender Detection in Tweets on Catalan Independence@Ibereval 2017".
 You can find more details [here](http://stel.ub.edu/Stance-IberEval2017/index.html).

+## Development

+By running `make jupyter` a Jupyter Notebook server will be available in the prompted URL.

 ## Datasets

 ### DatasetCatSpa_collected